mongodb/docs/source/reference/replica-status.rst

    .. status:: members.optime.t

-      A 64-bit timestamp of the last operation applied to this member of the replica set from the :term:`oplog`.
+      A 32-bit timestamp of the last operation applied to this member of the replica set from the :term:`oplog`.

-TODO: 32-bit (t+i=64-bit)

    .. status:: members.optime.i

       An incremented field, which reflects the number of operations in since the last time stamp.
-This value only increases if there are more than one operation per second.
+This value only increases if there is more than one operation per second.

-TODO: ...if there is more

 .. status:: members[n].optimeDate